kunal9211pandey/Project-ftr/README.md

 -Storage Accounts

- we are creating Storage Account , where we are store our all the website realted data like Image , css file , javaScript File and Html file.
+for Store all the Data  we are creating Storage Account , where we are store our all the website realted data like Image , css file , javaScript File and Html file. using Cloud Storage , where we are deploye our data.
+Storage Account provides a Unique name space in azure  for your data.

  Step We are Follow: